microsoft/pai/docs/manual/cluster-user/quick-start.md

 python train_image_classifier.py --dataset_name=cifar10 --dataset_dir=/tmp/data --max_number_of_steps=1000
 ```

-Note: Please **Do Not** use `#` for comments or use `\` for line continuation in the command box.
+Note: Please **DO NOT** use `#` for comments or use `\` for line continuation in the command box.
 These symbols may break the syntax and will be supported in the future.

 <img src="./imgs/input-command.png" width="90%" height="90%" />